Sacramento, Roseville, Rocklin, Folsom, and Citrus Heights, California

 TMJ is temporomandibular joint disorder, and is sometimes also called TMD, TMJD, or other abbreviations.
 TMJ occurs when the muscles, bones, and other components of the temporomandibular joints are not all functioning in harmony.
 Because of the unique nature of the jaw and its joints, when this joint is not functioning properly it can cause a number of seemingly unconnected symptoms throughout your body.

-TMD and TMJ Specialist, Dr. David Miller is an experienced lecturer and can explain the origin and nature of TMJ very well in person.
-This page is a great starter resource, but to really understand TMJ, we invite you to schedule a free consultation and get an explanation from Dr. Miller himself.
+TMD and TMJ Expert, Dr. David Miller is an experienced lecturer and can explain the origin and nature of TMJ very well in person.
+This page is a great starter resource, but to really understand TMJ, we invite you to schedule a consultation and get an explanation from Dr. Miller himself.

 Like No Other Joint